On the Detection of Shared Data Manipulation in Distributed Optimization: Simulation Results

 \subsection{Detection Methods}

-We present the results of detection methods with the CC and SC Conditions and a trained NN detection model.
-We checked the detection conditions for all iterations until convergence.
+We present the results of detection methods and a trained NN detection model.
+We checked the detection condition for all iterations until convergence.
 For the NN detection, our previous work~\cite{10012244} shows that we can achieve high detection accuracy by increasing the number of hidden layers.
 The work in~\cite{10012244} uses 8 hidden layers with 50 inputs corresponding to the mismatches of the shared variables over the last 50 iterations.
 Here, we show that we can maintain high detection accuracy with fewer hidden layers while considering fewer prior iterations as inputs to the NN.

 As described in~\eqref{eq:NN_inputs}, we use a NN with 4 hidden layers and inputs from the last 10 iterations of the ADMM algorithm before convergence.
 We train the NN by generating 4000 samples of the three attack strategies and normal ADMM solutions.
 We then test the results using 1000 samples to produce the statistics shown in Table~\ref{tab:detection_result}.